-The Agency's employees participate in the Orange County Employees Retirement System (OCERS), a cost-sharing multiple-employer public employee retirement system established in 1945.
+The agency's employees participate in the Orange County Employees Retirement System (OCERS), a cost-sharing multiple-employer public employee retirement system established in 1945.
 OCERS provides for retirement, death, disability, and cost-of-living benefits and is subject to the provisions of the County Employees Retirement Law of 1937 and other applicable statutes.
-The funding and trend information required by GASB No. 27, Accounting for Pensions by State and Local Government Employers, for the Agency is not available; however, OCERS issues a publicly available financial report that includes financial statements and required supplementary information.
+OCERS issues a publicly available financial report that includes financial statements and required supplementary information for the cost-sharing plans that are administered by OCERS.
+This report can be obtained from OCERS at 2223 Wellington Avenue, Santa Ana, California 92701.

-Plan members contribute a percentage of their annual covered salary at actuarially determined rates based on the age of entry into the plan; however, the Agency pays up to 7% of the employee's required contribution.
-The Agency is also required to contribute a percentage of each employee's covered salary into the plan.
-The Agency has contributed 100% of its required contributions of approximately \$364, \$325, and \$307 to the plan for the years ended June 30, 2009, 2008, and 2007, respectively.
+Plan members contribute a percentage of their annual covered salary at actuarially determined rates based on the age of entry into the plan; however, the agency pays up to 7% of the employee's required contribution.
+The agency is also required to contribute a percentage of each employee's covered salary into the plan.
+The agency has contributed 100% of its required contributions of approximately \$373, \$364, and \$325 to the plan for the years ended June 30, 2010, 2009, and 2008, respectively.